 Students have the ability to participate in an annual fashion show, a right of passage among Apparel Design seniors.
 2018 marks the show’s 50th anniversary.
 Every year it gives students a chance to put into practice the work they’ve been learning.

 Apparel Design students have access to The Wearable Product Design Center (WPDC), the Wearable Technology Lab, and the Human Dimensioning Lab, as well as the opportunity to show their collections at the College of Design Annual Apparel Design Fashion Show.
 In addition, all students have the option to study abroad.
 Study abroad opportunities are available in Sydney, Australia; Florence, Italy; Amsterdam; Istanbul, Turkey; London, England, and Northern Ireland.

-6. Colorado State University, Fort Collins, Colorado (top 10% of schools considered)
+Colorado State University (top 6% of schools being considered)

 Founded in 1870 and located in Fort Collins, Colorado State University (CSU) is home to more than 33,000 students enrolled in over 150 degree programs across 14 colleges and schools.
 The College of Health and Human Sciences is home to the Design and Merchandising Program.
 Degree offerings for aspiring fashion designers include a BS in Apparel and Merchandising - Apparel Design and Production, and an MS in Design and Merchandising - Apparel and Merchandising.
 There is also a Minor concentration available in Merchandising.
 Students that pursue a B.S. in Apparel and Merchandising are all exposed to product design and development; promotion, distribution, and retailing; and consumer behavior in the global environments but specific concentrations are available in Apparel Design and Production, Merchandising as well as Product Development.